Children with Complex Medical Care Needs and COVID-19

 Project overview and background

 In recent years, the number of children with complex medical care needs in their everyday lives has been increasing in many countries.
-However, little is known about their daily lives and the specific challenges they face.
+However, little was known about their daily lives and the specific challenges they face.

 In 2020, the COVID-19 pandemic spread globally, and we conducted this project in Japan and the UK to gain a better understanding of how the pandemic affected the everyday lives of children with complex medical care needs and their families.